Athlyn Green discusses musical talent and explores different musical styles ranging from classical to rock.

 In sum, Debussy has captured moonlight and magic remarkably.
 And all who have beauty in their souls come away touched after listening to this masterpiece.

-Many have been so inspired by this piece, they have set the music to images, that portray the peculiar magic and mystery that is Claire de Lune.
+Many have been so inspired by "Claire de Lune," they have set the music to images, as seen in the videos below.

-The four movements of Suite Bergamasque
+The four movements of Suite Bergamasque:

-- Clair de lune
+- "Clair de Lune"

 Used in Best-Selling Movies

 Exceptional music is timeless and thus it resonates with generation after generation.
 So, too, with Debussy's masterpiece.
-While it is generally rare for classical pieces to be incorporated into modern culture, the ethereally beautiful Claire de Lune has been used in many movies, such as:
+While it is generally rare for classical pieces to be incorporated into modern culture, the ethereally beautiful "Claire de Lune" has been used in many movies, such as:

 - Casino Royale

-- Seven Years In Tibet
+- Seven Years in Tibet